touil-abdelilah/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## How to use the Python interpreter

 The Python interpreter is a command-line tool that allows you to interactively execute Python code.
-You can start the Python interpreter by typing `python` in your terminal or command prompt.
+You can start the Python interpreter by typing `python3...` in your terminal or command prompt.
 Once the interpreter is running, you can enter Python code directly, and it will be executed immediately.

 ## How to print text and variables using print